Kori166/IoD_Dashboard/README.md

 Install command: npm install
 ```

-The app should not run Python data-generation scripts as part of the Vercel build.
-Data should already exist in `public/data/` before deployment.
+The app should not run Python data-generation scripts during the Vercel build.

+The required data should already be available in `public/data/` before deployment.

 ## Development notes

-### Static data vs source data
+### Static data and source data

-Keep raw source files and large intermediate processing files out of the frontend app where possible.
+Keep raw source files and large intermediate files out of the frontend app where possible.

 Recommended separation: